Force over Distance: Chapter 21

 //I’m sure I’ll take it under advisement.//

-They moved silently through the dim, dead corridors.
+They moved silently through dim, dead corridors.
 The ship had grown darker.
 Colder.
 Young could see his breath in the air.

 “How fast?”
 Young braced his weapon against his shoulder.